NuclearAtk/geacon_pro/README.md

 ### charset

 Since Golang processes string as UTF-8 by default, we decide to hardcode the communication charset between geacon_pro and CS server to UTF-8.
 Since Linux and macOS also use UTF-8 as default charset, we only need to convert the output of windows.
 Now we only convert GBK charset to UTF8, avoiding the problem of Chinese garbled.

+### self deletion

+CobaltStrike seems not implement self deletion function.
+We have implemented a cross-platform self deletion function.
+Under the windows platform, it is not allowed to delete itself when the process has not exited.
+Commonly used methods include using bat and using remote thread injection.
+The disadvantage of remote thread injection is mentioned before that it is easy to be detected by Anti-Virus.
+Thus, we use CreateProcess to create a new self-deletion process and set it to execute in idle time, then the self-deletion process will be executed after the geacon_pro process finished.
+At that time, geacon_pro can be deleted by this self-deletion process.
+Under the Linux platform, the geacon_pro process can be deleted directly.

 ## 404Starlink
 ![image](https://github.com/knownsec/404StarLink-Project/raw/master/logo.png)